benjaminpatra/README.md/README.md

 My name is Benjamin.
 I am currently an Insurance Supervisor at ACPR - Banque de France 🏦.

 I graduated from ENSAE Paris as Statistician Economist with a major in Actuarial & Data Science and from Polytechnique Paris in Quantitative Finance.
-I'm also member of the French Actuaries Institut 📈.
+I'm also member of the French Actuaries Institute 📈.

 My main fields of interests are:
-- Financial Reinsurance (ILS)
-- AI applied to (Re)-Insurance linked focus
+- ALM, Solvency 2
+- Data science
+- Capital Markets specially Fixed Income and EM
-- Rates and sovereign Bonds (emerging debt)
+- Reinsurance and ILS
-- Climate risks on Assets and Liabilities / Green Finance
+- Climate risks / Green Finance

 ---
 ### 💬 Where to contact me